Spasman/rcon_example/README.md

   "Assists": How many assists the player currently has.
   "Score": The players current score.
   "Profile": The profile ID of the player.
-  "Store": What platform the player is on.
+  "WeaponsDealRank": If the server is on Weapons Deal, this will return their current rank "Store": What platform the player is on.
 (Steam, Gamejolt, etc) "Alive": Returns "1" if the player is currently alive, "0" for dead "Bot": Returns "1" if this player is a bot.
 "0" for human.